willstepp/writings/hunger/hunger-notes.md

+Get rid of non-immersive phrases like 'It was a warm day in summer.'
+Instead, set the scene, 'A warm day in summer.'
+Make the reader feel like they are there.

+Eschew the fairy tale narration.
+Embrace immersion.

+eating of its sweet and mysterious fruit.

 There seemed no good path (expand on not knowing which way was right, he had never experienced that feeling, of not knowing right from wrong and it paralyzed him inside)